13th October, 2020

-Application domains offer all the benefits of process isolation, but are much more efficient than processes.
-The Microsoft .NET runtime host automatically manages the loading / unloading of the assemblies into the appropriate application domains.
+Application domains offer all the benefits of process isolation but are much more efficient than processes.
+The Microsoft .NET runtime host automatically manages the loading/unloading of the assemblies into the appropriate application domains.
 However, Microsoft .NET Framework class library also offers application developers with various classes that can be used to programmatically create application domains and ensure that the various applications can be isolated from each other.
-Also the inter-application communication is not that expensive because context switching is not involved in application communication using application domains in Microsoft .NET.
+Also, inter-application communication is not that expensive because context switching is not involved in application communication using application domains in Microsoft .NET.

 TekSlate is the best online training provider in delivering world-class IT skills to individuals and corporates from all parts of the globe.
 We are proven experts in accumulating every need of an IT skills upgrade aspirant and have delivered excellent services.
 We aim to bring you all the essentials to learn and master new technologies in the market with our articles, blogs, and videos.
 Build your career success with us, enhancing most in-demand skills .